Email Tips: Top 10 Strategies for Writing Effective Email

 • Split unrelated points into separate, purposeful emails.

-Rather than forcing you reader to download an attachment and open it in a separate program, you will probably get faster results if you just copy-paste the most important part of the document into the body of your message.
+Rather than forcing you reader to download an attachment and open it in a separate program, you will probably get faster results if you copy-paste the most important text into the body of your email, and post the full document on a cloud server (such as Google Doc or OneDrive) or for students the course management platform (such as Canvas or Blackboard).

 Bad ExampleTo: All 1000 Employees